sethvincent/development-environments-for-beginners/manuscript/javascript.md

 The MDN docs are great.
 There are bits that are specific to Mozilla, but the majority of the content is relevant to html, css, and javascript in general.

+## Vagrant

+Let's create a new vagrant machine for our javascript examples.

+Go to your DevEnvs folder and create

 ## Installing node.js